BoulderCounty/rcv-rla/README.md

 <div id='id-section5.7'/>

 ### 5.7.
-Generate a Contest File for the MVR Tool
+Review the Contest File Generated for the MVR Tool
 - [ ] 5.7.1.
-Navigate to http://localhost:8887/load-contest in a web browser.
-- [ ] 5.7.2.
-Open Notepad on your workstation, and copy the JSON starter content from the contest.json frame in the MVR tool into Notepad.
-- [ ] 5.7.3.
-Edit the contest and candidates sections, including at least the fields indicated in the example contest.json content (updating all with your current contest information).
-- [ ] 5.7.4.
-Save the file as `contest.json` in `c:\rcv-data\bccr`.
+Following sample file creation, the MVR contest.json file will be created to structure the data in the format expected by the MVR tool.
+This occurs just prior to the header "Boulder County Distributed MVR Process" in the Notebook.
+Verify the output reads SUCCESS - Created MVR contest json file: <path>/mvr_contest_data_<date_and_time>.json.
+This file will be loaded into the MVR tool.

 <div id='id-section5.8'/>

 ### 5.8.
 Run the Manual Vote Recorder Tool for Sample Comparison
 - [ ] 5.8.1.
 This process requires that two reviewers participate: one to mark the ballot representations, and one to review and confirm the marks are representative of what is on the ballot.
 Gather the two reviewers before continuing this process.
 - [ ] 5.8.2.
-Navigate to http://localhost:8887/load-contest in a web browser if you are not already there from Step 5.7.
+Navigate to http://localhost:8887/load-contest in a web browser.
 - [ ] 5.8.3.
-Click the `Choose File` button under `Contest (JSON)`, and select the file you created in Step 5.7.4.
+Click the `Choose File` button under `Contest (JSON)`, and select the file you verified had been created in Step 5.7.1.
 - [ ] 5.8.4.
 Click the `Choose File` button under `Ballots (CSV)`, and select the file that was created in Step 5.6.11.
 - [ ] 5.8.5.
 Click the `Upload Contest Details` button.
 - [ ] 5.8.6.
 Review the confirmation page, and recognize that if you create a new contest in the tool it will end any contest already being tested - i.e. _this tool is intended to process one contest at a time!_